 The 6 most significant bits (MSB) of the 10-bit System Frame Number (SFN).
 The 4 LSB of the SFN are conveyed in the PBCH transport block as part of channel coding (i.e. outside the MIB encoding), as defined in clause 7.1 in TS 38.212 [17].

-– MeasurementReport

-The MeasurementReport message is used for the indication of measurement results.

-Signalling radio bearer: SRB1, SRB3

-RLC-SAP: AM

-Logical channel: DCCH

-Direction: UE to Network

-MeasurementReport message

--- ASN1START

--- TAG-MEASUREMENTREPORT-START

-MeasurementReport ::= SEQUENCE {

-criticalExtensions CHOICE {

-measurementReport MeasurementReport-IEs,

-criticalExtensionsFuture SEQUENCE {}

-}

-}

-MeasurementReport-IEs ::= SEQUENCE {

-measResults MeasResults,

-lateNonCriticalExtension OCTET STRING OPTIONAL,

-nonCriticalExtension SEQUENCE{} OPTIONAL

-}

--- TAG-MEASUREMENTREPORT-STOP

--- ASN1STOP

 – MobilityFromNRCommand

 The MobilityFromNRCommand message is used to command handover from NR to E-UTRA (connected to EPC or 5GC).